astroumd/lmtoy/docs/wishlist.md

   cells.
 In these circumstances it would be useful to turn this option to the old default, based on weight from the convolution.

-1. a number of NEMO based tools were added that might need a python (astropy) equivalent if deemed useful.
+1. a number of NEMO tools were added that might need a python (astropy) equivalent if deemed useful.

 1. The script **lmtoy_reduce.sh** is a simple pipeline, intended not to need user input, other then the obsnum.
 See [lmtoy_reduce.md](../examples/lmtoy_reduce.md).
 Script can also be re-run and learn from new parameters.

-1. There is a benchmark (IRC+10216) but it's not public data yet.
+1. There is a benchmark (IRC+10216, obsnum=79448) but it's not public data yet.
 Should we? who is the PI?
 This is commissioning data with some "wrong" headerinfo, so it's scientifically not correct.
 Keep it for developers only?

-1. A new script **lmtinfo.py** that spits out some useful variables in "rc" format.
-Used by the lmtoy_reduce.sh script.
+1. A new script **lmtinfo.py** that spits out some useful variables in "rc" (bash) format.
+Used by the **lmtoy_reduce.sh** script.
 This could be expanded to provide better guesses on baselining for example.

 1. rms_cut is now allowed to be negative.
 This will cause it to compute a robust mean and std, and use (now per pixel!) a cuttof of